DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe chrome my-tests --speed 0.1
 ```

-The action's speed setting overrides the test speed specified for an individual action.
+If you specify speed for individual action, this setting overrides the global test speed.

 **Default value**: `1`